LinkedIn is a goldmine of your ideal clients. To mine those clients, all you need to do is tap into the power of LinkedIn Advanced Search.

 - Move Conversation Offline

-- Activity in your network: These include birthdays, job changes, work anniversaries, updates to their profile and status updates.
-Notifications of these events provide an excellent opportunity to start a conversation and continue to build a relationship.
+- Activity in your network:these include job changes, work anniversaries, updates to your prospects’ profiles and status updates.
+Notifications of these events provide an excellent opportunity to start a conversation and continue building a relationship.

-- Activity that involves you: This includes posts/conversations that mention you, responses to your activity (likes, comments, shares), skill endorsements, who viewed your profile and your search appearances.
+- Activity that involves you: these include posts/conversations that mention you, responses to your activity (likes, comments, shares), skill endorsements, who viewed your profile and your search appearances.

-- News and articles: When your connections (or their company) have been mentioned in the news, and when they share LinkedIn Publisher articles.
+- News and articles: that’s when your connections (or their companies) have been mentioned in the news and when they share LinkedIn Publisher articles.

-- Updates from your groups: Approval to join a group, group discussions that mention you, group invitations and responses to your group posts.
+- Updates from your groups: these include approvals to join groups, group discussions that mention you, group invitations and responses to your group posts.

 Your Network = Your Net Worth

-Your network also provides a tremendous opportunity for you to leverage warm introductions and referrals with those that know and trust you enough to introduce you.
-Why?
+Your network also provides a tremendous opportunity for you to leverage warm introductions and referrals from those who know and trust you enough to introduce you to others.

 To increase your success when requesting an introduction, follow these best practices:

-- Share why you are asking for the introduction
+- explain why you are asking for the introduction

-The content of messages you send on LinkedIn (whether they are to a prospect you want to build a relationship with, someone you’d like to introduce you, or a possible strategic partner), will determine your success with generating new clients and opportunities.
+The content of messages you send on LinkedIn (whether they are to a prospect you want to build a relationship with, someone you’d like to ask for an introduction, or a possible strategic partner) will determine your success with generating new clients and opportunities.

-It’s imperative that you take the time to personalize the messages you send.
-I talk about this in specific detail in my new book LinkedIn Unlocked and provide examples of the messages that work.
+It’s imperative you take the time to personalize the messages you send.
+I talk about this in great detail in my book LinkedIn Unlocked and provide examples of the messages that work.